 Modifications to this method involve using paper or absorbent materials to soak up the condensed moisture, slow down the process, roll the plant in plastic bags, and open them up every week until the cure is complete.

 Of all the methods, this is one of the most critical because as much as this removes excess moisture from the buds, the medium’s temperature must be closely monitored to prevent the disintegration or adverse modification of vital compounds at critical conditions.

-To list a few sub-techniques of this method include the microwave drying, oven drying, dehydrator method.
+A few sub-techniques of this method include microwave drying, oven drying, and dehydrator method.

-Note: Regardless of how careful this method of curing is monitored, the application of heat of this amount to the compounds would undoubtedly alter the composition of the plant, but the level to which this happens, will determine to what extent.
+Note: Regardless of how carefully this method of curing cannabis is monitored, the application of heat of this amount to the compounds would undoubtedly alter the composition of the plant, but the level to which this happens, will determine to what extent.

-Finally, curing as a cannabis processing phase is a top priority inclusion and a decisive criterion of several of the package’s qualities; however, in deciding what method to employ, the market for which it has been harvested and processed must be placed into top consideration.
+Finally, curing cannabis is a top priority inclusion and a decisive criterion of several of the package’s qualities; however, in deciding what method to employ, the market for which it has been harvested and processed must be placed into top consideration.